OpenDevICON/opendevicon/docs/sampleScore.md

 Before showing the usage of PythonSDK in Jupyter Notebook, we will require a SCORE to be interacted with.
 For this documentation we choose to use one of the SCORE having highest number of transactions in ICON blockchain ie Dice SCORE of [ICONbet](https://iconbet.io/).

+Some changes have been made to the actual SCORE to make it easier for demonstration purpose.
+You can access the project folder from [here].(https://github.com/kailehok/opendevicon/tree/master/dice)

 ## Dice SCORE
+The following is the code snippet for the dice SCORE:-

 ```py
 # %load dice/dice.py
 from iconservice import *